Ontario’s Ministry of Labour

-The Ministry of Labour and its agencies set workplace standards, which covers most workers in Ontario.
-The ministry’s mandate is to advance safe, fair, and harmonious labour practices to support the social and economic well-being of workers in the province.
+The Ministry of Labour is responsible for employment and labour issues for most workers in Ontario.
+The Ministry’s mandate is to advance safe and fair labour practices to support the social and economic well-being of workers in the province.

 Employment Rights and Responsibilities